Government aid to alleviate the effects of the DANA: What are they and who can apply for them?

 • For damage affecting the structure of the dwelling.

-• For damage that does not affect the structure of the home.
+• For damage that does not affect the structure of the housing.

 • For damage to common elements of a community of neighbours.

-• For basic necessities, including furniture, household appliances and everything that makes the dwelling habitable.
+• In the case of essential goods, including furniture, household appliances and everything that makes the dwelling habitable.

 2. Tax benefits